 What would you think once hearing people mention the country of Vietnam?
 Do the thrilling war scenes keep flashing on your mind?
 Yeah, so sad but true.
 There are many Hollywood movies about the Vietnam War.
 Let us mention some like Rescue Dawn, Platoon, The Deer Hunter and We Were Soldiers.
 You may imagine how the real situation at that time where people of Vietnamese had to fight for their lives during the war.

 So, are you ready to check out the beauty of Vietnam and what this country actually has?
-It is time to find as much as information you need before travelling around this country.
+It is time to find as much information you need before traveling around this country.

 Adventurous Activities to Do In Vietnam